mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 If there are multiple S1s and S2s of seemingly equal importance and help is needed, inform your manager and the team in the subplat-team channel.

-In general, the triage owner should be consistently checking whether there are new urgent or severe issues throughout the day, and be prepared to switch focus and/or redirect issues.

 ## What are the Triage Owner Responsibilities?

-At a high level, each team's triage owner is responsible for hosting the weekly triage meeting, in which new issues in Jira and Sentry are triaged as a team.
+Each team's triage owner is responsible for hosting the weekly triage meeting, in which new issues are triaged as a team.

-If necessary, feel free to rely on the team's general consensus of the urgency of new issues, either in the triage meeting or async in Slack.
+If necessary, rely on the team's general consensus of the urgency of new issues, either in the triage meeting or async in Slack.

 Any issues picked up as Triage Owner which land within a Sprint boundary should be added to that Sprint in Jira.
 This sets clear expectations on when a ticket is available for testing in Staging and Production across Engineering and QA.